jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/WAXS.rst

 **Adding Diffraction lines (PDF2/4-type)**

-For basic phase analysis and orientation we usually use JCPDS PDF data.
-Irena has no way of hooking into the database and this may be developed later, if there is simple way.
+For basic phase analysis and orientation we usually use JCPDS PDF data or alternative is free database of Amercian Mineralogist Crystal Strucutre Database (AMS) in http://rruff.geo.arizona.edu/AMS/amcsd.php.
+Irena has no way of hooking into the JCPDS or AMS database and this may be developed later, if there is simple way.
 But the access to the database seems pretty expensive anyway and I assume most users will not have this access.
 There are ways to avoid the need at least somehow.
 Read further.

 On right had side of the Powder Diffraction/WAXS fits click on the "Diff. lines" tab.
 Most likely your Diffraction Lines listbox will be empty or contain some cards I distribute with Irena.
 There are not real JCPDS cards, these are calculated based on models as described below.